Close Banner

 How many reservations can I have?

 Can I cancel a reservation?
-For example, I grab a reservation for Haunted Mansion but then decide I want to ride Seven Dwarfs Mine Train at that allocated time.
+For example, I grab a reservation for Haunted Mansion but then decide I want to ride Seven Dwarfs Mine Train at that time.

 Yes!
 Return times can now be modified or canceled in the My Disney Experience app.
 Anyone in the party may modify the reservation, but the guest with DAS must enter the attraction.